 An overriding concern should be an orderly, systematic approach toward both your preparation program and your examination strategy.
 A major objective should be to avoid any surprises or anything else that would rattle you during the examination.
 In other words, you want to be in complete control as much as possible.
 Control is of paramount importance from both positive and negative viewpoints.
 The presence of control on your part will add to your confidence and your ability to prepare for and take the exam.
 Moreover, the presence of control will make your preparation program more enjoyable (or at least less distasteful).
-However, a lack of organization will result in inefficiency in preparing for and taking the examination, with a highly predictable outcome.
-Likewise, distractions during the examination (e.g., inadequate lodging, long drive) are generally disastrous.
+On the other hand, a lack of organization will result in inefficiency in preparing and taking the examination, with a highly predictable outcome.
+Likewise, distractions during the examination (e.g., inadequate lodging, lack of sleep) are generally disastrous.

 In summary, establishing a systematic, orderly approach to taking the examination is of paramount importance.
+Follow these six steps:

-- 1. Develop an overall strategy at the beginning of your preparation program (see below) - 2.
-Supplement your overall strategy with outlines of material tested on the Regulation exam - 3.
-Supplement your overall strategy with an explicitly stated set of question-and problem solving-procedures-the solutions approach - 4.
-Supplement your overall strategy with an explicitly stated approach to each examination session (see Chapter 4) - 5.
-Evaluate your preparation progress on a regular basis and prepare lists of things "to do" (see Weekly Review of Preparation Progress on following page) - 6.
-RELAX: You can pass the exam.
-About 40 to 45% of the candidates taking a section of the CPA examination pass.
-But if you take out the individuals that did not adequately prepare, these percentages increase substantially.
-You will be one of those who pass if you complete an efficient preparation program and execute well (i.e., solutions approach and exam strategy) while taking the exam.
+- 1. Develop an overall strategy at the beginning of your preparation program (see below). - 2.
+Supplement your overall strategy with outlines of material tested on the exam. - 3.
+Supplement your overall strategy with an explicitly stated set of problem-solving procedures-the solutions approach. - 4.
+Supplement your overall strategy with an explicitly stated approach to each examination session (see Chapter 4). - 5.
+Evaluate your preparation progress on a regular basis and prepare lists of things "to do" (see Weekly Review of Preparation Progress on the following page). - 6.
+Relax: You can pass the exam.
+About 20,000 candidates successfully complete the exam each year.
+You will be one of them if you complete an efficient preparation program and execute well (i.e., use your solutions approach and exam strategy) while writing the exam.